bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/w/WorkingState_2qD57tYLb86QIkv8vmjv3f/Documentation.md

-Indicate the working state of device or system.
+Indicates the working state of device or system.